ShoaibFarooq3/shoaibfarooq3/README.md

 Greetings! 👋

-I’m Shoaib Farooq, currently serving as **Deputy Director (Web & AI) at the Forestry, Wildlife & Fisheries Department (Punjab GIS Lab)**, where I lead the design and development of enterprise-scale web platforms, dashboards, and AI-powered solutions.
+I’m Shoaib Farooq, currently serving as **Deputy Director (Web & AI) at the Forestry & Wildlife Department (Punjab GIS Lab)**, where I lead the design and development of enterprise-scale web platforms, dashboards, and AI-powered solutions.
 With 4+ years of experience as a **Full Stack Developer**, I specialize in building innovative, high-performance applications tailored to diverse business and institutional needs.

 ---